 I got an email a few days ago from someone who said they couldn’t make a recipe that I posted because they didn’t have a stand mixer.
-I was kind of confused.
 I know that the vast majority of recipes these days are written for stand mixer use but your hands will always be the best tool you have for cooking or baking and it makes me sad that people are overlooking recipes just because they tell you that you need a stand mixer.

 For the record, I don’t own a stand mixer.
 I have a $6 hand mixer that crapped out a few weeks back which means the last time I made cupcakes?
 I whipped that frosting by hand.
 By.
 Hand.

 So anyway, that email inspired me to make some bread just in case there’s anyone out there reading who is scared to try bread by hand.
 Bread is easy and the great thing about it is that it’s very forgiving.
 See all those bumps on top of my bread?
 I didn’t deflate the dough enough before I braided it but it still turned out delicious.

 This recipe is a 2-day bread but don’t let that stop you from making it!
 On day 1, you mix up a sponge (the first picture up there) of just flour, water, and yeast.
 It sits overnight and then one day 2 you stir in the rest of the ingredients.
 Knead for 5 minutes, let rise, braid, rise again, and bake.
 Easy peasy, I tell you!

 This is a fabulous recipe that produces a crusty bread that’s just as good as anything you’d find at a fancy Italian restaurant.
 (BTW, anyone else think that a certain chain Italian restaurant’s bread is crap?
 Who goes to an Italian restaurant and wants soft, airy breadsticks?
 Give me crusty bread, dangit!)
 The flavor is simple and perfect.
 You don’t even need butter for this guy.